cheepinator/waecm/README.md

   ```
  If the tan is correctly verified, the same Transaction is sent back as confirmation.

+ ATTENTION: As we use twilio for SMS sending, the Phone Verification currently only works
+ with phone numbers given to the twilio system in advance, therefore this can only be demonstrated
+ with our numbers.
+As the Authentification is only to be mocked in any case,
+ the TAN is logged out on the Server, so that Creating Transactions can be easily tested.

 This endpoint creates a new transaction in the database.